StrangeBeeCorp/docs/docs/thehive/setup/index.md

 Our [step-by-step guide](installation/step-by-step-guide.md) let you **prepare**, **install** and **configure** TheHive and its prerequisites for Debian and RPM packages based Operating Systems, as well as for other systems and using our binary packages.

+TheHive supports beeing installed in virtualized environments:

+* Using VMware :fontawesome-solid-server:
+* Using Proxmox :simple-proxmox: virtual machines or containers (lxc)

 ### Use Docker :material-docker:
 An Official Docker image publicly available.
 Follow our [installation guide for Docker](installation/docker.md) to use it in production.